starcitizen-lug/knowledge-base/wiki/Tips-and-Tricks.md

 - openSUSE Leap
 - Manjaro

 We do not recommend 👎 LTS distros. *LTS releases and out of date distros will likely require extra knowledge and effort to get Star Citizen running.* Note that LTS ≠ stable in the traditional sense.
-LTS distros typically lock their packages to a specific major version which then only receive security updates.
-This is great for servers but problematic for gaming where new features and fixes are critical.
+LTS distros typically lock their packages to specific major versions which then only receive security updates.
+This is great for servers but problematic for gaming where new drivers, features, and fixes are important.

 We do not recommend 👎 most gaming-focused distributions as many of our Penguins have had issues getting Star Citizen to run.
 They generally have only an individual or a very small team backing them and, at least where Star Citizen is concerned, don't offer much benefit beyond our recommended distros for most Penguins.

-If you're new to Linux and looking for something "plug and play", we recommend avoiding immutable distros such as Bazzite, Nix, Silverblue, Universal Blue, etc for now; they come with a steeper learning curve.
+If you're new to Linux and looking for something "plug and play", we recommend avoiding immutable distros such as Bazzite, Silverblue, Nix, etc for now; they come with a slightly steeper learning curve.

 ## Recommended Runners